Skip to main content

 Wiring

-Have a look at following schematic to see how the TPS should be wired to the system's peripherals.
+Have a look at the following schematic to see how the TPS should be wired to the system's peripherals.

 A wiring schematic demonstrating how to wire a TPS with 2 PWM Tibbits and a Relay Tibbit.
 Each output line of the Tibbit #17 (PWM outputs) is connected to each of the light strips' power input (red line), while the power input line of the PWM Tibbit is connected to Tibbit #10 via a red wire.
 Each Tibbit #16 output line (white line with black borders) is connected the white wire of each of the light strips.